Overview

 Once you connect HubSpot CRM to Apollo, the integration keeps your data aligned by continuously pulling and pushing records between both platforms.

-Push settings control how Apollo sends data back to HubSpot.
-You can choose when to push contacts, accounts, and deals based on specific conditions, such as stage, email verification status, or custom field criteria.
+- Pushing to HubSpot: Push settings control how Apollo sends data back to HubSpot.
+You can choose when to push contacts, accounts, deals, and emails based on specific conditions, such as stage, email verification status, or custom field criteria.
 Apollo also pushes updates to existing records automatically when changes occur.
+Bulk and manual push is also supported, so you can select multiple contacts, accounts, or deals and push them to HubSpot.
+For large selections, the push runs in the background.

-In addition to CRM records, Apollo can push activity data to HubSpot.
-This includes emails, tasks, notes, meeting summaries, and phone calls created in Apollo.
+- Activities: In addition to CRM records, Apollo can push activity data to HubSpot.
+This includes emails, tasks, notes, meeting summaries from conversations, and phone calls created in Apollo.
 Activity sync is controlled separately in push settings and requires the related contact, account, or deal to exist in HubSpot.

 Get Started

-Connect the integration: Connect HubSpot in Apollo via integrations.
-Once connected, choose between HubSpot CRM for full sync or HubSpot Data Enrichment for enrichment only.
+- Connect the integration: Connect HubSpot in Apollo via integrations.
+Choose between HubSpot CRM for full sync or HubSpot Data Enrichment for enrichment only.

 Avoid Duplicate Records